 Paying for an attorney is different than either of the above examples I just provided you with.
 An attorney is not a product like a hamburger or a vehicle.
 An attorney is more like an investment where you pay money now in hopes of getting a return on that investment in the future.
-Specifically, the benefit of hiring an attorney is that you will pay some money in attorney fees at the present day to be able to gain something larger than those fees in the future.
+Specifically, the benefit of hiring an attorney is that you will pay some money in attorney fees at the present day to gain something larger than those fees in the future.

 What sort of fees do you charge for your services?

-However, when it comes to hiring an attorney you may need to hire an attorney sooner rather than the later period as a result, being put off by what you view as an unnecessarily high sum of money to pay for a lawyer can harm you in the short and long runs.
-For that reason, you should learn about how much attorneys typically charge for the service that you need and then interview multiple attorneys to gauge how much a competitor charges versus any other attorney.
+However, when it comes to hiring an attorney, you may need to hire an attorney sooner rather than the later period; as a result, being put off by what you view as an unnecessarily high sum of money to pay for a lawyer can harm you in the short and long runs.
+For that reason, you should learn how much attorneys typically charge for the service you need and then interview multiple attorneys to gauge how much a competitor charges versus any other attorney.
 Also, you can take this information and apply it to your budget to determine how you will go about paying for a lawyer.

 What emphasis does your practice place on estate planning or probate law?

 And this is not to say that an attorney who practices in multiple areas of the law cannot offer you competent and qualified experience when it comes to practicing.
-However, I like to know that the attorney that I'm hiring focuses their practice and their professional work on helping people in my position and will not be distracted by matters unrelated to what I am trying to have done.
+However, I like to know that the attorney I'm hiring focuses their practice and their professional work on helping people in my position and will not be distracted by matters unrelated to what I am trying to have done.

 What help will the attorney provide in handling matters related to a loved one’s estate after their passing?